 Hosted PBX and SIP Trunking are both modern-day digital-equivalent of the outmoded Plain Old Telephone Service (POTS) that delivers VoIP services for business users.
 Enterprise users are streamlining communications and leveraging significant cost savings and capabilities offered by the internet.
 Advances in technology and cloud computing make it a natural progression.

-Organizations that don’t make the switch to modern communications technology are failing to take advantage of the opportunity to convert what is commonly a cost center into what can become a profit center.
-The two business telephony options they are very likely to consider are Hosted PBX and SIP Trunking.
+Organizations that do not make the switch to modern communications technology are failing to take advantage of the opportunity to convert what is commonly a cost center into what can become a profit center.
+The two business telephony options most companies are very likely to consider are Hosted PBX and SIP Trunking.

 How the PBX Deployment Differs

 At the heart of all business telephony systems is the PBX or Private Branch Exchange.
 A PBX is the switchboard that connects callers to the desired internal extension and enables the enterprise to stream all external communications (inbound as well as outbound) across the internet.

-That includes voice, audio, data, faxes, video and text, and the PBX uses Network Convergence to combine audio, video, and data into a single network.
+That includes voice, audio, data, faxes, video, text, and the PBX uses Network Convergence to combine audio, video, and data into a single network.
 The technology enables users to communicate externally with phones and mobile devices around the world using internet-enabled service.

 The difference between Hosted PBX and SIP Trunking is in the deployment of the PBX itself.

 For SIP Trunking, the PBX equipment is situated on-premise, and it is managed by your company’s own IT staff.
 The organization purchases and maintains the equipment and carries out all configuration, upgrades, security, and general management as an IT function.
 The PBX establishes a direct internet connection with an Internet Telephony Service Provider (ITSP) and can connect with multiple ITSPs to take advantage of unified communication services.
 What SIP Trunking essentially does, is that it carries over your phone data onto the internet, and can automatically connect to another SIP user, a traditional telephone line, or a VoIP user.